LeoHuangQ/ZypherAgent/README.md

 Zypher Agent Project - Context-Aware AI Search Agent

 1. Project Overview
-This project demonstrates how to build an AI Agent using Zypher, CoreSpeed’s agent framework.
-End users act like an prompt engineer.
-Based on the query script context, the Zypher agent uses the AI model and tools to search and reasoning to provide the answers for the user.
+This project demonstrates how to build an AI Agent using Zypher.
+This project allows the end users act like prompt engineers, providing both a query and contextual instructions.
+Based on the user’s query and supplied context, the Zypher agent leverages the AI model and tools to  search, reason, and respond intelligently.

 2. Structure
 	- AI model: Claude Anthropic